Quiero Club: History

 After 2 years of performing all sorts of scenarios, from homemade backyard gigs to huge international festivals like Vive Latino Mexico (05, 07), Corona Festival (07), MX Beat (07) and Rock al Parque Colombia (07); Quiero Club became a bit self-conscious and entered the studio to start working on new songs.

 They continued to tour while recording and writing new material, in the middle of the recording they released the song "Showtime" along with its video in April 2008; "Showtime" was co produced by Phil Vinall and it was the first single from their 12 track second album called "Nueva America".
 After playing the Motorkr festival along with MGMT, The Flaming Lips and Nine Inch Nails (among others), Nueva America was released in November 2008; a bit more psychedelic, a bit more pop, a bit more dance, a bit more experimental.
 Jason Roberts worked with them on the second single "The Flow"; and for their third single they picked "Minutos de Aire" a song they co wrote with Jorge Gonzalez of the legendary Chilean band Los Prisioneros.
 "Minutos de Aire" became Reactor 105.7's number one song in 2009, which proved to be a good year for the band, after they opened for one of Depeche Mode's two dates in Mexico City's Foro Sol.

 Also in 2009, they edited Nueva America on Nacional Records.

 A string of successful singles (Música, Las Propiedades del Cobre and Que Hacer En Caso De Oir Voces, later compiled on the EP "Dias Perfectos") kept the band's momentum during 2010 and 2011.
 At the end of 2010 they decided to relocate to Mexico City to write and produce their 3rd album.
-The aftermath of this was the celebrated "El Techo es el Suelo" (which roughly translates into "The Ceiling is the Floor") and the departure of Gustavo Mauricio of the band, following different interests and career direction.
+The aftermath of this was the celebrated "El Techo es el Suelo" (which roughly translates into "The Ceiling is the Floor") and the departure of Gustavo "Cátsup" Hernández of the band, following different interests and career direction.

 El Techo es el Suelo was released on February 19, topping the iTunes charts in Mexico.
 Critically acclaimed both for the music and the artwork, designed by The Welcome Branding Group.
 2013 Latin Grammy Nominee for Art/Package and IMAS 2014 winner for both Electronic Album and Art/Package.